Avoiding Probate in North Carolina

 Living Trusts

 In North Carolina, you can make a living trust to avoid probate for virtually any asset you own—real estate, bank accounts, vehicles, and so on.
-You need to create a trust document (it's similar to a will), naming someone to take over as trustee after your death (called a successor trustee).
+You need to create a trust document (it's similar to a will), naming someone to take over as trustee after your death (called a "successor trustee").
 Then—and this is crucial—you must transfer ownership of your property to yourself as the trustee of the trust.
 Once all that's done, the property will be controlled by the terms of the trust.
 At your death, your successor trustee will be able to transfer it to the trust beneficiaries without probate court proceedings.

-Joint Ownership
+Joint Ownership With Right of Survivorship

 If you own property jointly with someone else, and this ownership includes the "right of survivorship," then the surviving owner automatically owns the property when the other owner dies.
 No probate will be necessary to transfer the property, although of course it will take some paperwork to show that title to the property is held solely by the surviving owner.